 Nick Budnick is our editor-in-chief and a reporter.
-He’s a veteran journalist who has spent nearly 30 years covering topics that include state government and Oregon’s health care system.
+He’s spent nearly 30 years covering topics that include state government and Oregon’s health care system.
 He covered the state Legislature for the Bend Bulletin as lawmakers crafted Oregon’s signature Medicaid reforms.
 Starting in 2011, as an investigative health care reporter for The Oregonian, he covered implementation of the federal Affordable Care Act known as Obamacare, including the Cover Oregon tech debacle.
 Later, at the Portland Tribune, he was awarded a Health Care Performance Fellowship by the Association of Health Care Journalists to report on the Oregon Health Plan.
 Budnick’s work has been recognized by Investigative Reporters and Editors, Best of the West, the Bruce Baer Award and a national Sunshine Award from the Society of Professional Journalists.

 He can be reached at [email protected] or at @NickBudnick on Twitter.

 Jake Thomas is our legislative reporter.
 He’s spent over a dozen years at newspapers and magazines covering nearly every beat, including the Oregon and Washington legislatures.
 Along the way, he covered Oregon’s historic Labor Day fires, the fight over an oil terminal at the Port of Vancouver and others.
 He’s picked up multiple awards and has been recognized in Nieman Reports.
 His work has appeared in national magazines and nearly every major newspaper in Oregon and Washington.
 Most recently he was a reporter at Newsweek.

 He can be reached at [email protected] or @jakethomas2009 on Twitter.

 Our Contributors